 Many of us have a scar that we would prefer not to have.
-Scars can be caused by a range of problems including injury, surgery, acne or skin grafting.
-All of these scars can be effectively treated reducing redness and their overall appearance.
+Fractional Laser can effectively reduce and often remove:

 Fractional laser successfully treats all scars.

 Minute sections of the skin are targeted with laser light, which penetrate into the tissue, causing small columns of thermal damage to stimulate significant collagen renewal.
 The surrounding non-affected areas of skin aid the body’s natural recovery process, for dramatic results without significant downtime.

 Treatment is suitable for most people and highly recommended for individuals wanting a brighter, more even skin tone, smoother skin texture with improved skin elasticity, a reduction of wrinkles, reduced pore size and improvement to scars (including acne scars) and stretch marks.

 The skin is cleansed and the handpiece is moved over the skin delivering tiny microscopic laser beams.
 Typically treatment time varies depending upon the skin condition and the area being treated, but will range from 5 to 15 minutes.
 After treatment the skin is cooled.
 Protective eye wear must be worn during treatment.

 A warm, heating sensation is felt during treatment with some mild stinging.
 After treatment the skin can be quite hot and so cooling packs are often utilised to minimise discomfort.